zjuter0126/pai/manual/cluster-user/advanced-jobs.md

    <img src="./imgs/advanced-and-retry.png" width="100%" height="100%" />

 Here we have 3 settings: `Retry count`, `Task retry count`, and `Completion policy`.
-To date, we should be aware that a job is made up by multiple tasks.
+To explain them, we should be aware that a job is made up by multiple tasks.
 One task stands for a single instance in a task role. `Task retry count` is used for task-level retry. `Retry count` and `Completion policy` are used for job-level retry.

 Firstly, let's look at `Retry count` and `Completion policy`.